5 Important Questions to Ask Your Jeweler When Diamond Shopping

 Usually, if you look closer at the diamonds they sell they have flaws that can cheapen the value or even the longevity of the diamond.
 Mostly this is a cutting mistake or a flaw in the proportions of the stone.
 Other times, the diamond has been laser enhanced or filled.

 Ensure you get to view diamonds side by side.
 This is the best way to see the differences for yourself.
-Quality diamonds keep their value and are usually never marked down to rock-bottom prices.
+Because, quality diamonds keep their value.
+And usually never marked down to rock-bottom prices.

 Remember, if it sounds too good to be true, it probably is.